 USING STORIES AND METAPHORS

-4 reasons to use stories, metaphors and playful CBT interventions with children and families
+4 reasons to use stories, metaphors and playful CBT interventions in psychotherapy

-Children communicate through their play, at every age and stage.
-Stories elicit feelings, memories, concerns, and perceptions, which are communicated through play.
+Clients communicate through their play and creativity, at every age and stage.
+Stories elicit feelings, memories, concerns, and perceptions, which are communicated through playful therapy activities.

 Play Reflects Developmental Stages